-Simultaneously with the test program, recommendations for welding aluminium-steel semi- finished products shall be submitted to the Register.
+Simultaneously with the test program, recommendations for welding aluminium-steel semifinished products shall be submitted to the Register.

-5.3.2.3.3 During manufacture, the scope of testing shall be determined on the basis of the material delivery documentation approved by the Register or the national/international standard recognized by the Register.
+5.3.2.3.3 During manufacture, the scope of testing shall be determined on the basis of the material delivery documentation approved by the Register or the RS-agreed national/international standard.
 Semi-finished products shall be submitted for testing in batches.
-A batch shall consist of semi-finished products of the same condition of supply, the same size, manufactured by the same process and using basic materials received from the same supplier.
+A batch shall consist of semifinished products of the same condition of supply, the same size, manufactured by the same process and using basic materials received from the same supplier.
 In general, not less than 10 % of semi-finished products shall be taken from a batch with a mass of not more than 200 kg.